benlue/soar/README.md

 <a name="dynamicCase"></a>
 #### Use Cases
 Below we'll show how to use _soar.execute()_ to do query, list, insert, update and delete.
-We'll assume a 'Person' table and use it in the following examples.
+We'll assume a 'Person' table and use it in the following sample codes.

 <a name="dynamicQuery"></a>
 ##### Query